oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 ## External provider reference implementation

-A reference implementation of an external provider is prepared to show how .
+A reference implementation of an external provider is prepared to show how.
 The implementation show in the reference implementation is very simple (naive), it's purpose is to show where rather than how different parts of the functionality should be implemented.

 The reference implementation consists of two parts: